Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Experiments

 \subsection{Static Evaluation}

-We use ChatGPT \footnote{Version ``gpt-3.5-turbo'' as of 2023 April} \cite{chatgpt} as the generation backbone of \frameworknospace, which has become accepted as one of the most coherent general-purpose LLM (e.g. \citet{chatgpt-summary,chatgpt-close}).
+We use ChatGPT\footnote{Version ``gpt-3.5-turbo'' as of 2023 April} \cite{chatgpt} as the generation backbone of \frameworknospace, which has become accepted as one of the most coherent general-purpose LLM (e.g. \citet{chatgpt-summary,chatgpt-close}).
 We take the first 20 dialogues from P4G, and produce 154 turns for evaluation.
 For each turn, we compare the response generated with and without \framework for planning.
 Then, we prompted ChatGPT to choose\footnote{ChatGPT can outperform crowdworkers on many annotation and evaluation tasks (e.g.~\citet{chatgpt-annotator,he2023annollm,pan2023rewards,wang2021want,liu2023gpteval})} which generated response is more persuasive (\Cref{sec:Details on Static Evaluation}).
-We also performed ablations with this method in \autoref{sec:ablations}.

 In \Cref{tbl:static_chatgpt_human}, we found that generative approaches using ChatGPT were preferred over human ground truth responses about 90\% of the time, with the highest score achieved by \frameworknospace.
 In \Cref{tbl:static_chatgpt}, we show that responses generated after \framework planning were preferred in up to 59.32\% of comparisons.
 We also observe increasing preference for \framework when the number of simulations $n$ increases.
-Finally, we find changing $k,Q_0$ (controls simulation diversity and exploration, respectively) can slightly improve performance (\Cref{sec:More details on PDP-Zero}).
+Finally, we find changing $k,Q_0$ (controls simulation diversity and exploration, respectively) can slightly improve performance (\Cref{sec:More details on GDP-Zero}).

 However, we consider the possibility that a) ChatGPT is biased towards its own generated dialogues ~\cite{liu2023gpteval}, and b) it might not have a robust criteria of what constitutes \emph{persuasiveness}.
 As such, we also conducted interactive evaluation.